Ohio Manual of Uniform Traffic Control Devices: History

 In May 1924, the Ohio Department of Highways published Ohio's first sign standard, the Manual of Standard Signs and Markers.
 The American Association of State Highway Officials would publish the first national Manual and Specifications for the Manufacture, Display, and Erection of U.S. Standard Road Markers and Signs over two years later.
 In July 1934, Ohio's manual was expanded and renamed to the Manual of Standard Signs, Markers, and Pavement Marking.
 In 1943, the document was again renamed to the Ohio Manual of Uniform Traffic Control Devices for Streets and Highways, with further editions in 1952 and 1956.

-From 1962 to 1999, the Department of Highways (later the Ohio Department of Transportation) published piecemeal revisions to the OMUTCD.
+From 1962 to 1999, the Department of Highways (ODH), later the Ohio Department of Transportation (ODOT), published piecemeal revisions to the OMUTCD.
 The 1962, 1963, 1972, and 1976 editions and their revisions were approved by the Director of Transportation in the Director's Journal, sometimes with overlap between two manual editions.
 A 1965 law strengthened the MUTCD's legal authority by prohibiting the sale, purchase, or manufacture of noncompliant signs and signals.

 Further editions were published in 2003, 2005, and 2012 under a shortened title, Ohio Manual of Uniform Traffic Control Devices.
 The 2012 edition conforms to the 2009 MUTCD.
 The SDMM has been revised several times since the 2012 OMUTCD, most recently on July 21, 2023 (as of July 2023).

+In 2026, ODOT replaced the OMUTCD with a state supplement to the federal MUTCD; however, according to the supplement, "[t]he 'Ohio Supplement and the Manual on Uniform Traffic Control Devices (MUTCD)' is the 'Ohio Manual on Uniform Traffic Control Devices (OMUTCD)'.
+The two terms are intended to be used interchangeably".

 At times, changes to the MUTCD have required corresponding changes in Ohio state law before the OMUTCD can be updated to conform with it.